How are bonuses taxed in the UK, and can you avoid it?

 Understanding tax on bonuses

-Let’s imagine you earn £30,000 per year (with student loans and a 5% pension contribution) and receive a £1,000 annual bonus for your strong performance.
+Let’s say you earn £30,000 per year (with student loans and a 5% pension contribution) and your performance at work is rewarded with a £1,000 bonus.

-Typically, you pay around £266 in income tax and £116 in national insurance on your gross monthly income of £2,500.
+Normally you would pay £290 in income tax and £116 in national insurance on your gross monthly income of £2,500.

 How are bonuses taxed?